KAHLYM/firefox-css/README.md

 #### Snippets

-The headline feature of this extension is to provide snippets sourced from [gecko-dev](https://github.com/mozilla/gecko-dev).
-These are updated at 00:00 UTC.
-There are three sources available to be configured: beta, master and release which mirror the static branches of the gecko-dev repository.
+CSS snippets are sourced from [gecko-dev](https://github.com/mozilla/gecko-dev) and are updated daily at 00:00 UTC.
+The source branch can be configured to use beta, master or release.

 #### Launch of Firefox on save

-Firefox can be launched on save of `userChrome.css`.
-It may beneficial to use this configuration in combination with the configuration to close existing Firefox processes.
+Firefox can be launched on save of `userChrome.css` and existing Firefox processes can be closed.